|

-The programme in Organizational Behavior / Strategic Management will include seminars on the following topics :
+The programme in Organizational Behaviour / Strategic Management will include seminars on the following topics :

 - Entrepreneurship Research